aws-samples/amazon-connect-callback-helper/README.md

 ## Callback helper configuration

-In the Lambda console, from the Applications tab, identify the Secrets Manager secret.
+The callback helper configuration is defined using a secret in Secrets Manager.
+To identify the secret, browse to the Lambda console -> Applications tab, identify the Secrets Manager secret in the deployed application.
-In the Secrets Manager console, locate the associated secret and replace the default values with the associated parameters from your instance and Amazon Pinpoint project.
+In the Secrets Manager console, locate the secret and replace the default values with the associated parameters from your instance and Amazon Pinpoint project.

 | parameter   | currentValue |
 |----------|:-------------:|